junchan-deriv/chat-app-server/README.md

         npm install socket.io-client
         ```
     - From a CDN (perfect if you are using static html)
-    Paste the following in the had tag of your `html` root file:
+    Paste the following in the head tag of your `html` root file:
         ```
         <script src="https://cdn.socket.io/3.1.3/socket.io.min.js" integrity="sha384-cPwlPLvBTa3sKAgddT6krw0cJat7egBga3DJepJyrLl4Q9/5WLra3rrnMcyTyOnh" crossorigin="anonymous"></script>
         ```